discopt/cmr/doc/series-parallel.md

     0 & 0 & 0 & 0 & \dotsb & 1 & 1
   \end{pmatrix} \f$ for \f$ k \geq 3 \f$.

-The latter two matrices are called **wheel matrices** since they represent wheel graphs.
+The latter two matrices are called **wheel matrices** since their represented matroids are the graphic matroids of wheel graphs.

-## Usage ##
+## Recognizing Series-Parallel Matrices ##

+The command

+    cmr-series-parallel IN-MAT [OPTION...]

-The executable `cmr-series-parallel` tests whether a given matrix \f$ A \f$ is series-parallel.
+determines whether the matrix given in file `IN-MAT` is series-parallel.
 If this is not the case, then a maximal number of SP-reductions is carried out, leading to the **reduced** matrix.
 Moreover, one can ask for one of the minimal non-series-parallel submatrices above.

-    ./cmr-series-parallel [OPTION]...
-FILE

-Options:
+**Options:**
-  - `-i FORMAT` Format of input FILE; default: `dense`.
+  - `-i FORMAT`       Format of file `IN-MAT`, among `dense` for \ref dense-matrix and `sparse` for \ref sparse-matrix; default: dense.
-  - `-o FORMAT` Format of output matrices; default: `dense`.
-  - `-sp`       Output the list of series-parallel reductions.
+  - `-S OUT-SP`       Write the list of series-parallel reductions to file `OUT-SP`; default: skip computation.
-  - `-r`        Output the elements of the reduced matrix.
-  - `-R`        Output the reduced matrix.
+  - `-R OUT-REDUCED`  Write the reduced submatrix to file `OUT-REDUCED`; default: skip computation.
-  - `-n`        Output the elements of a minimal non-series-parallel submatrix.
-  - `-N`        Output a minimal non-series-parallel submatrix.
+  - `-N NON-SUB`      Write a minimal non-series-parallel submatrix to file `NON-SUB`; default: skip computation.
   - `-s`              Print statistics about the computation to stderr.

-Formats for matrices are \ref dense-matrix, \ref sparse-matrix.
-If FILE is `-`, then the input will be read from stdin.
+If `IN-MAT` is `-` then the matrix is read from stdin.
+If `OUT-SP`, `OUT-REDUCED` or `NON-SUB` is `-` then the list of reductions (resp. the submatrix) is written to stdout.

 ## Algorithm ##